DarkCastleMUD/DarkCastle/README.md

 ../build/dcastle
 ```

-Test server by connecting to it from another terminal
+Test server by connecting to it from another terminal.

 ```
 telnet localhost 4000